 Articles

-The Haka Posted over 12 years ago
+The Haka Posted about 13 years ago

 In a week or so I am to be instructed in the ways of the haka.
 In the event that this proves to be an Orwellian experience, in case I am rendered a Terpsichorean fool slathering and slobbering over the beauty of Maori dance culture, let me state now that I believe the haka to be a daft way to preview a sporting contest.